 Throughout his training and fellowships he has been involved in the teaching of medical students, other non ophthalmic medical professionals, including the Rural Vocational Training Scheme for General Practitioners, as well as supervision of registrars, and has several publications.

 Wendy graduated from the University of Sydney in 2010 with a Bachelor of Health Science and a Masters in Clinical Vision Science and began working at the Children’s Eye Centre from January 2011.
 She is a member of Orthoptics Australia and is registered on the Australian Orthoptic Board.
-Wendy is currently on maternity leave but will be back to see patients in September 2017.
 In 2011 she presented at the Australian Orthoptic Conference on the topic of Nystagmus in children.
 In 2012 she presented again on the topics of Dyslexia and Examining the Child with Intermittent Exotropia.
+She is also a practitioner teacher UTS for the orthoptics course there.
 She speaks fluent Cantonese.